sxphyrin/sxphyrin/README.md

 ꒰꒰・┄┄┄┄・♡・┄┄┄┄・꒱꒱
 <br>
-┈ ♥ .
-SV + socially awkward | I rarely initiate conversations first. (⌒_⌒;)
+　ᛝ　♥ .
+SV + socially awkward.
+I rarely interact first unless they're a green name. (⌒_⌒;)
 <br>
-┈ ♥ .
-Whispers are always welcome, even when I have 'dniuf' in my name.
-C+h is encouraged unless I'm already with someone..
+　ᛝ　♥ .
+I mostly talk in whispers.
+Always w2i even with 'dniuf' in my name.
 <br>
-┈ ♥ .
+　ᛝ　♥ .
 Late/no response?
-I'm likely afk, off-tab, or momentarily distracted.
+I'm likely off-tab, or momentarily distracted.
 I tend to forget to toggle 'zzz'/sleeping action. 🌙
 <br>
-┈ ♥ .
+　ᛝ　♥ .
 I'm not that chronically online, so some jokes/references may completely fly over my head..
 <br>
-┈ ♥ .
+　ᛝ　♥ .
 According to oomfs, I have a "memory of a fart".
 I may ask the same question multiple times.

 </details>